abhisek/abhisek/README.md

 * CVE-2015-2376
 * [...]

-Lately, I have been working on application security 🎡, cloud ☁️ and container 🥊 security.
+I have been working on microservices, platform engineering, devops, application security 🎡, cloud ☁️ and container 🥊 security.
 I spoke at conferences and wrote about these topics.
 I love to have people read, comment and critic them 🤓

 * [Kubernetes for Penetration Testers](https://speakerdeck.com/abhisek/kubernetes-101-for-penetration-testers-null-mumbai)
 * [Kubernetes from an Attacker's Perspective](https://twitter.com/abh1sek/status/1283082195377111040)